-As one of six cities in Ontario previously designated by the federal government as a Resettlement Assistance Program (RAP) community, the City of Windsor, with its culturally diverse population and welcoming approach to all newcomers, has a leading role as a resettlement site.
+As one of the original cities in Ontario designated by the federal government as a Resettlement Assistance Program (RAP) community, the City of Windsor, with its culturally diverse population and welcoming approach to all newcomers, has played a leading role as a resettlement site.

 Since November 4, 2015 the Windsor Essex community has received:

 653 Government Assisted Refugees (GARs)